replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 Status informers can reference one of several types of resource:

 * Deployments
-* Stateful sets
+* StatefulSets
-* Daemon sets
+* DaemonSets
 * Services
-* Persistent volume claims
+* PersistentVolumeClaims
 * Ingresses

 Each status informer will be in one of the states above, as determined by the